hasebems/Loopian_Rust/doc/manual_en.md

 ### Phrase Parallel Specification
 - During chord conversion, the Phrase moves in parallel according to the root
-- For `{IV}`, the entire Phase moves a perfect fourth before chord note conversion occurs
+- For `{IV}`, the entire Phrase moves a perfect fourth before chord note conversion occurs
 - Note-by-note chord conversion specification is possible
     - `[>d,s,d,m,d,>>s]`: `>` indicates parallel movement, `>>` means no conversion
     - To specify multiple notes as parallel, enclose them in `< >p`